 Sunnis seek own voice in Bahrain's turmoil

-The emergence of hardline Sunni groups is further evidence of sectarian polarisation in Bahrain, where a Shi'ite-led opposition movement persists despite the crushing of the mass protests it organised during last year's burst of Arab revolts.
+The emergence of hardline Sunni groups is further evidence of sectarian polarization in Bahrain, where a Shi'ite-led opposition movement persists despite the crushing of the mass protests it organized during last year's burst of Arab revolts.

-Shi'ite reformists want an and to the Al Khalifa family's monopoly on political and economic power.
-Some radicals have demanded the monarchy be scrapped in favour of a republic.
+Shi'ite reformists want an end to the Al Khalifa family's monopoly on political and economic power.
+Some radicals have demanded the monarchy be scrapped in favor of a republic.

 The loyalist Sunni backlash, once seen as a card played by the authorities, may now upset even any royal hopes of opening a dialogue to calm a conflict that has shredded Bahrain's social cohesion and cost its tourism- and banking-based economy dearly.

 While Sunni hardliners are divided among themselves, some have begun to articulate grievances about corruption, access to housing, and suspected government efforts to alter Bahrain's demography that mirror those of the Shi'ites they revile.